Module 14: Handling Maintenance Requests – LandlordPass

 SELECT ALL → COPY

-MAINTENANCE REQUEST ACKNOWLEDGMENT =================================== Date: _______________ Time: _______________ To: ___________________________________ (Tenant Name) Property: ___________________________________ ISSUE REPORTED: _______________________________________________ PRIORITY: [ ] Emergency — acting immediately [ ] Urgent — scheduling within 24-48 hours [ ] Routine — scheduling within 1-2 weeks NEXT STEP: _______________________________________________ _______________________________________________ SCHEDULED DATE/TIME (if applicable): _______________________________________________ Please do not attempt repairs yourself unless it is a safety emergency (shut off water/gas and call 911 if needed).
+MAINTENANCE REQUEST ACKNOWLEDGMENT =================================== Date: _______________ Time: _______________ To: ___________________________________ (Tenant Name) Property: ___________________________________ ISSUE REPORTED: _______________________________________________ PRIORITY: [ ] Emergency (RTA s.33) — acting immediately [ ] Urgent — scheduling within 24–48 hours [ ] Routine — scheduling within 1–2 weeks NEXT STEP: _______________________________________________ _______________________________________________ SCHEDULED DATE/TIME (if applicable): _______________________________________________ Please report all maintenance issues in writing (email or text).
+Do not arrange repairs yourself unless: (a) it is a true RTA s.33 emergency, (b) you have made two phone attempts to the emergency contact number, and (c) you have allowed reasonable time for a response.
 We will update you when the work is confirmed or completed.
 Landlord/Agent: ___________________________________ Contact: ___________________________________

 Repair Log and Invoice Tracker — Copy-Paste Template